um-acs/acs_docs/docs/clusters/general-usage/5-jobs/2-queues.rst

 .. this should be seperated for triton and pegasus as the names are different.

-Pegasus queues are organized using limits like job size, job length, job purpose, and project.
-In general, users run jobs on Pegasus with equal resource shares.
+LSF queues are organized using limits like job size, job length, job purpose, and project.
+In general, users run jobs on the clusters with equal resource shares.
 A user's current or recent resource usage lowers the priority applied when LSF assigns resources for their new jobs.

 The **normal** queue is available for both serial and parallel jobs.

-The **bigmem** queue is available for jobs requiring more than 32 GB of memory per node.
+The **bigmem** queue, on Pegasus, is available for jobs requiring more than 50 GB of memory per node.
 Submitting jobs to this queue requires project membership.
-Do not submit jobs that can run on the general and parallel queues to the bigmem queue.
+Do not submit jobs that can run on the normal queues to the bigmem queue.

-.. warning:: Jobs using less than 1.5G of memory per core on the bigmem queue are in violation of acceptable use policies and the IDSC account responsible for those jobs may be suspended (:ref:`policies`)
+.. warning:: Jobs using less than 1.5G of memory per core on the bigmem queue are in violation of acceptable use policies and the IDSC account responsible for those jobs may be suspended.

 .. role:: raw-html(raw)